gorbruno/dopseq/README.md

 ## Introduction

 dopseq is a set of tools for processing high-throughput sequencing data generated from isolated (flow sorted or microdissected) chromosomes.
+This project is a reimplementation of https://github.com/ilyakichigin/DOPseq_analyzer.

-Current version implements chromosomal region prediction pipeline:
+Current version includes chromosomal region prediction pipeline:
 - read trimming and qc,
 - alignment to reference genome,
 - PCR duplicate and quality filtering, and finally